alexarnold94/access-collective-ios/README.md

   `cd path/to/desired/location/`
   `git clone https://github.com/alexarnold94/access-collective-ios.git`

+4. Grab the `GoogleService-Info.plist` file from a project contributor (available on the group Slack channel) and add it to the `access-collective` folder of the project

-4. Open Xcode through Terminal
+5. Open Xcode through Terminal

   `open access-collective.xcworkspace`